 Health Ministry at St. Monica promotes the spiritual health of the whole person and is supported by a Providence St. John’s Faith Community Nurse (Parish Nurse).
-Through a mind, body, and spirit approach, Health Ministry offers health and wellness information to our parish community.
-This approach expands and builds upon our parish’s traditional outreach of visitation to the sick, support groups, and referrals to community agencies.
+Health Ministry offers health and wellness information to our parish community through a mind, body, and spirit approach.
+This approach expands and builds upon our parish’s traditional visitation outreach to the sick, support groups, and referrals to community agencies.

 by Helen Brooks, Red Cross Volunteer